If you’ve installed Chromium on Ubuntu 14.04 LTS but are having trouble getting Flash content to play, this guide is for you.

-Earlier this year Google retired support for the Netscape Plugin API (more commonly referred to as ‘NPAPI’) from the Chromium codebase, and plan to do the same on Windows and Mac in the very near future.
+Earlier this year Google retired support for the Netscape Plugin API (more commonly known as ‘NPAPI’) from the Chromium codebase, and plan to do the same on Windows and Mac in the very near future.

 There are a number of reasons why they’re dropping support for the archaic plugin framework, most of which we’ve covered before.
-We’ll skip that to say: as inconvenient as it is, it’s long overdue.
+We’ll skip repeating ourselves to say: as inconvenient as it is, it’s long overdue.

 But there is one drawback: the regular version of Adobe Flash for Linux available in the Ubuntu Software Centre does not work in Chromium.
 While Google continues to maintain and distribute a modern version Adobe Flash for Linux as a ‘Pepper Plugin’ it is only available as part of Google Chrome, the branded version of Chromium with some extra bells and whistles on.